-With world class coaches, facilities and athletic training staff, each player receives both individual and team training to help accelerate his soccer development.
-After the end of the week, all overnight campers receive a detailed evaluation of their performance.
+With a variety of overnight and day camp options, field players and goalkeepers alike are able to find the best soccer training for their individual needs.
+Featuring a world class coaching staff, facilities, and athletic training staff, each player receives both individual and team training to help accelerate his soccer development.
+At the end of the session all campers receive a detailed evaluation of their performance.
 We look forward to having the opportunity to help you become the best soccer player possible.

 - Nike Camp T-shirt

 - View More Details ⟩

 Camp Director Mike Brizendine

 After serving 10 years as a college assistant soccer coach, including five at Virginia Tech, Mike Brizendine finally got his opportunity to be a head coach when former AD Jim Weaver promoted him to the head coach of the Tech men’s soccer program on June 11, 2009.View Mike's Bio ⟩